The My Settings tab, the last button on the Sidebar, allows players and GM's to control several important functions in Roll20.

 Master Music Volume Level

-This slider controls the maximum volume the Jukebox will play for a user.
+This slider controls the maximum volume of the Jukebox.

 Others Can Hear Or See & I Can Hear Or See

-These control what you wish to receive and share to other users.
+These control what you wish to receive and share with other users.

 Chat Tech